-Jim: ‘Cause window breaking.
+Jim: Chronic window breakers.

-John: –I didn’t step in and do something.
+John: … I didn’t step in and do something.

-Michael: Right and you might need to step in.
-If the neighbor is very cantankerous, difficult, shaming, you might need to step in, but you don’t need to until you see how that’s going.
-There couldn’t be a better scenario than for her to knock on the neighbor’s door, for the neighbor to bring the child in, to look at the glass, to have a cookie and a cup of coffee and the two of them discuss how they’re gonna move ahead with this.
+Michael: Right.
+And you might need to step in if the neighbor is very cantankerous, difficult, shaming, you might need to step in, but you don’t need to until you see how that’s going.
+There couldn’t be a better scenario.
+And for her to knock on the neighbor’s door, for the neighbor to bring the child in to look at the glass, to have a cookie and a cup of coffee, and the two of them discuss how they’re gonna move ahead with this.

-Timothy: Parents really need to learn this issue of patience.
+Dr. Johanson: I was gonna fix it.
+Parents really need to learn this issue of patience.
 It’s an underlying theme of this book.

-Michael: And this is true.
+Michael: And this is true-

 Michael: And this is really true at just about any age.

-Jim: In your book, you also talk about the “What’s Next Principle.”
-Fill us in on what that means.
-What’s the “What’s Next Principle?”
+Jim: That’s right.
+In your book, you also talk about, uh, the what’s next principle.
+Uh, fill us in on what that means.
+What’s the what’s next principle?

 Jim: What’s an example of that?